alevindix/FakeRealNews/README.md

  - Load model and input transformation pipeline from HDFS
  - Insert news on user interface
  - Get input with an AJAX request
- - Process input running the transformation pipeline
+ - Process input by running the transformation pipeline
  - Compute prediction and send it with a AJAX response
  - Show the result on user interface
 ## Usage